Kubernetes / OpenLens setup

 If you are running reasonable command line environment you can create aliases for these logins.

-For *nix based command line environment you can add these to your ~/.bash_aliases
+For *nix based command line environment you can add these to your ~/.bash_aliases or ~/.bashrc.
+For example:

 # k8 login aliases